Skip to content

 History

-The Battle Point Astronomical Association (BPAA) is a non-profit corporation founded in 1992.
-The BPAA’s Edwin E. Ritchie Observatory was home to the 27-inch Ritchie Telescope, the largest telescope accessible to the public in the Pacific Northwest, until 2024 when it was removed in preparation for new, more capable telescopes.
-The Ritchie Observatory was constructed from the shell of the Helix Building, a World War II relic that in 1992 was scheduled for demolition and removal by the Bainbridge Island Parks Department.
+The Battle Point Astronomical Association (BPAA) was founded in 1992 and is a 501(c)(3) nonprofit organization.
+BPAA operates the Battle Point Observatory, formerly the home to the 27-inch Ritchie Telescope, the largest telescope accessible to the public in the Pacific Northwest.
+In 2024 it was removed in preparation for new, more capable telescopes

-Thanks to the vision of the founders of the Battle Point Astronomical Association, that demolition never took place; instead, through private volunteer community efforts an Observatory was created.
-The basic construction was completed in 1997 and supports telescopes, the John H. Rudolph Planetarium, workshop, library, and meeting room.
+Battle Point Observatory was constructed from the shell of the Helix House, a World War II relic that in 1992 was scheduled for demolition and removal by the Bainbridge Island Parks Department.
+Thanks to the vision of the founders of the Battle Point Astronomical Association (John H. Rudolph, Edwin Ritchie and Mac Gardiner), that demolition never took place; instead, through private volunteer community efforts an Observatory was created.
+The basic construction was completed in 1997.
+The current Battle Point Observatory supports telescopes, the Rudolph Planetarium, the Ritchie Workshop, and an office and meeting space in the Gardiner Library.

 Virtual Fly Over